NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

 ```

 The service should recognize the tracing header of the incoming request and create spans related to the transaction.
-Let's verify our work
+Let's verify our work.
-Restart the webserver and use the previous curl command to sends a request with a fictional trace context to `/users`.
+Restart the webserver and use the `curl` command to send a request with a fictional trace context to `/users`.
 Take a look at the span generated by the application.
 Finally!
 The context propagation is working as expected!